 How You Learn

-The Executive MBA Americas program uses the innovative team-based learning approach developed by Smith School of Business at Queen’s University.
-It is an approach that is far more advanced than that used in other programs.
-We believe strongly in our team-based approach because it mirrors today’s progressive workplace.
-You will leave the program with a thorough understanding of the best practices for team building and teamwork — well-prepared to be a valuable member or leader of a high-performance team.
+The Executive MBA Americas uses an innovative team-based learning approach developed by Smith School of Business.
+Our team-based approach mirrors today’s progressive workplace.
+You will leave the program with a thorough understanding of the best practices for team building and teamwork – well-prepared to be a valuable member or leader of a high-performance team.
+Each team member is given many opportunities to lead projects and contribute to projects led by others.
+As companies increasingly shift to remote work, students will learn how to lead virtual teams, driving productivity and collaboration from a distance.

-While other MBA programs talk about teamwork, what they are actually talking about is group work — a very different concept.
-In the Executive MBA Americas program, you are assigned to a team for the duration of the program and a significant portion of your overall grade is derived from teamwork.
-Team members collaborate on assignments, projects and presentations, drawing on the skills and experience of individual team members.
-Each Learning Team is composed of 5 to 8 participants.
+While other MBA programs talk about teamwork, what they are actually talking about is group work – a very different concept.
+In the EMBA Americas program, you are assigned to a team, and approximately half of your overall grade is derived from team work.
+Team members collaborate on assignments, projects and presentations, drawing on each other’s skills and experience.
+Each Learning Team is composed of 5 to 7 students.

 Real-Time Connectivity from your Home City